Revolve Solid

 Axis Type

-Choose whether to revolve around a standard sketch axis (X, Y, or Z) or around an existing edge in your model.
+Choose whether to revolve around a sketch axis (X, or Y) or around an existing edge in your model.

 Sketch Axis